mossberg/awd/vim_reference.md

 Once you've navigated the cursor to a location where you would like to insert text, press the `i` key to enter Insert mode.
 Now you can type as normal, using characters keys, arrows and backspace/delete.
-To exit back into Insert mode, press `<escape>`.
+To exit back into Normal mode, press `<escape>`.

 In Normal mode `x` and `X` can be used to delete the character currently under the cursor, and the character before the cursor, respectively.
-The `d` can also be paired with an navigational command to delete words or lines at a time.
+The `d` can also be paired with a navigational command to delete words or lines at a time.
 For example, pressing `de` will delete every character until the end of the current word. `dd` is a particularly useful command which deletes the entire line the cursor is on.